Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 There are, however, some expectations of standards you should uphold as a cosmetic manufacturer.

-First, comply with labeling requirements.
+Second, Labeling.
+You must comply with federal labeling requirements.

-Second, good manufacturing practices.
+Fourth, good manufacturing practices.
 These include (very, very generally):

 • Keeping batch and lot records